pguerin3/cwmrc/README.md

 This repository showcases configuration of the Calm Window Manager (CWM) to keep the minimal asthetic, but at the same time make more practical.

-The repo for CWM is here:
+The official repo for CWM is here:

 [https://github.com/leahneukirchen/cwm](https://github.com/leahneukirchen/cwm)